Qumulo/QumuloCustomConnector/workshop/qcc-workshop-config-conn.md

 </p>

-### Step 2: Validate the PDF's on ANQ
+### Step 2: Validate the PDF's in the ANQ SMB folder

-- Mount the Qumulo invoices SMB share in Windows
+- Mount the Qumulo invoices SMB share to the `Q:` drive
     - In another PowerShell, or Windows Command shell, run:
         `net use /persist:yes Q: \\anq.qcc.qumulo.net\invoices`
+    - You can also mount the drive using Windows Explorer "Map Network Drive"

-- Inspect the folder name that matches your hostname on the ANQ cluster `\\anq.qcc.qumulo.net\invoices`.
+- Inspect the Q:\hostname folder on the ANQ cluster
+    - Confirm that there are PDFs in the folder.
+    - You may review a few PDFs to familiarize yourself with the content.

 <p align="center">
   <img src="https://github.com/Qumulo/QumuloCustomConnector/blob/main/workshop/images/list-invoices.png" alt="Invoices directory listing">
 </p>
 <p align="center">
-  <em>Example of staged invoices</em>
+  <em>Example of prestaged invoices</em>
 </p>